Verified by Psychology Today

 Stress generally refers to two things: the psychological perception of pressure, on the one hand, and the body's response to it, on the other, which involves multiple systems, from metabolism to muscles to memory.

 Some 15 million Americans a year struggle with depression, an illness that comes in many forms—from major depression and seasonal affective disorder, to dysthymia and bipolar disorder.
 Depression is an illness that increasingly afflicts people worldwide, interfering with concentration, motivation, and many other aspects of everyday functioning.

 Cognitive-behavioral therapy (CBT) is a form of psychotherapy that treats problems and boosts happiness by modifying dysfunctional emotions, behaviors, and thoughts.
 Unlike traditional Freudian psychoanalysis, which probes childhood wounds to get at the root causes of conflict, CBT focuses on solutions, encouraging patients to challenge distorted cognitions and change destructive patterns of behavior.

 Obsessive-Compulsive Disorder (OCD) is a potentially disabling anxiety disorder.
 People afflicted with OCD become trapped in a pattern of repetitive, senseless thoughts and behaviors that are very difficult to overcome.

 Fear is a vital response to physical and emotional danger with strong roots in human evolution.
-If we didn’t feel fear, we couldn’t protect ourselves from legitimate threats, which in our ancestral world frequently had life-or-death consequences.
+If we didn’t feel fear, we couldn’t protect ourselves from legitimate threats, which in our ancestral world frequently resulted in life-or-death consequences.

 Omega-3 is a group of long-chain polyunsaturated fatty acids, perhaps most notably found in cold-water fish.
 As science parses the biological actions of nutrients, it turns out that omega-3 fats do many good things for the body and the brain.